brianmueller/cssi-curriculum/_lessons/app-engine/11-logic-in-templates.md

 # What You Will Learn:
 + How to add logic to your templates with the properties title and unread

-To learn how to add logic to your template you we are going to create "FakeMail" app.
-Create a new AppEngine project called fakemail.
+To learn how to add logic to your template you we are going to create "FakeMail" app. **Create a new AppEngine project called fakemail**.

-## Your main.py file
+# In the main.py file:
 We will create a variable called email_list with a list of dictionaries containing our inbox emails.

 ```python